takotab/estimator_mnist_codebase/README.md

 # Tensorflow Estimator Codebase (MNIST)
-This repository is made as a starting point for an ML project.
-This is an starting point for using the Estimator API in Tensorflow.
-In this example I wanted to make the use of the Estimator API so clear as possible.
-I did not choice to use the fastest datainput instead I opted to use an method that can be easily adopted to use for any other goal.
+This repository is made as a starting point for an ML project using the Estimator API in Tensorflow.
+I wanted to make the use of the Estimator API so clear as possible.
+I did not choice to use the fastest data input options instead I opted to use an method that can be easily adopted to use for any other goal.

 For other tuturials please check https://github.com/GoogleCloudPlatform/tf-estimator-tutorials.